bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

                                                            BODY_FRAME_NAME).get_closest_se2_transform()
         world_t_goal = world_t_robot * ROBOT_T_GOAL
 ```
 Goals need to be sent in a static world frame (at least in v3.3…) but we have an offset in the body frame.
 Therefore, we first look up the robot’s current position in the world using TF.
 We then multiply by the offset we want in the robot frame.
-Note that vision is Spot’s name for the static world frame it updates using visual odometry.
+Note that "vision" is Spot’s name for the static world frame it updates using visual odometry.
 See [here](https://dev.bostondynamics.com/docs/concepts/geometry_and_frames) for more about Spot’s frames.

 Now we construct a goal to send to the Spot driver:
 ```python